 Hygge Decor, Going Beyond Design Trend

 The origin of the word hygge is Norwegian and old Nordic.
 It means seeking refuge, protection, and shelter from the raging of the outside elements.
 Hygge came into use in the Danish language in the 18th century.
 It is very much a middle-class concept.
-Often described as ‘coziness’ in English, Hygge has no literal translation which makes it difficult to precisely know its meaning.
-The term is more loosely interpreted as a ‘mood’, lifestyle’ or even a ‘mental state’.

 Meanwhile, Hygge Decor is all about being neat, clean and most especially tidy.
 This design trend also comes with a certain level of comfort and warmth.
-Sticking to its core, you don’t have to own a big house or be extravagant however, you must not also be unorganized or filthy with your space.
+Sticking to its core, you don’t have to own a big house or be extravagant, however, you must not also be unorganized or filthy with your space.

-Incorporating Hygge Decor In Your House
+Incorporating Hygge Decor Into Your House

 Because of the peace and zen a Hygge decor brings, this design trend is almost a safe haven for busy people like us.
 It aims to bring relief and tranquility.
 If Hygge is still not a part of your home‘s decor, here are some basic tips you can start with: